Attorneys For Beneficiaries & Heirs

-Whether you are an heir, a trust beneficiary, a will beneficiary involved in a probate, or the beneficiary of a bank account, a pension, a 401k, IRA or other investment account, or a life insurance policy, we have the experience to advise you of your rights, what you can expect, when you can expect it, and help guide you through your trust, estate or probate administration, to fight to get what’s yours if you are involved in a trust, estate or probate litigation, and to protect you from abuse by fiduciaries, beneficiaries, and others, including protecting you or your loved ones from financial elder abuse.
+Whether you are an heir, a trust beneficiary, a will beneficiary involved in a probate, or the beneficiary of a bank account, a pension, a 401k, IRA or other investment accounts, or a life insurance policy, we have the experience to advise you of your rights, what you can expect, when you can expect it, and help guide you through your trust, estate or probate administration, to fight to get what’s yours if you are involved in a trust, estate or probate litigation, and to protect you from abuse by fiduciaries, beneficiaries, and others, including protecting you or your loved ones from financial elder abuse.

-The Beneficiary’s Guide to Contesting a Will
+The Beneficiary & Heir’s Guide to Contesting a Will

 When you contest a will, you challenge the legitimacy of the will in probate court.
 If a will contest is successful, the court will throw out the invalid will, and the deceased’s property will be distributed either per the terms of an older will or local state probate law.
 Importantly, you are unlikely to successfully dispute a will simply because you do not like what it says or you disagree with the property distribution.
 To succeed you are going to need to be able to prove the will is not legally valid.
 Here’s a quick guide.